cosmos72/stmx/README.md

 see the included files [doc/benchmark.md](doc/benchmark.md), [doc/benchmark-abcl.md](doc/benchmark-abcl.md),
 [doc/benchmark-ccl64.md](doc/benchmark-ccl64.md) and [doc/benchmark-cmucl.md](doc/benchmark-cmucl.md).

-The short version is: as of June 2013, on a fast consumer PC (Core i7 4770 @ 3.5GHz or better) with SBCL 1.1.8 or better, STMX can execute more than 7 millions transactions per second per CPU core.
-The second platform in terms of performance is CCL (x64_64), that reaches 1.1 millions transactions per second per CPU core using two threads, but STMX performance quickly decreases with more threads.
+The short version is: as of July 2013, on a fast consumer PC (Core i7 4770 @ 3.5GHz or better) with SBCL 1.1.9 or better, STMX can execute more than 38 millions **hardware** transactions per second per CPU core, and more than 7 millions software transactions per second per CPU core.
+The second platform in terms of performance is CCL (x86_64), that reaches 1.1 millions software transactions per second per CPU core using two threads, but STMX performance quickly decreases with more threads (reason still needs to be investigated).

-A small example with very short transactions is the [dining philosophers](example/dining-philosophers-stmx.lisp), with 5 reads and 5 writes to transactional memory per atomic block, where each CPU core runs approximately 4.4 millions transactions per second - hyperthreading has very limited effects.
+A small example with very short transactions is the [dining philosophers](example/dining-philosophers-stmx.lisp), with 5 reads and 5 writes to transactional memory per atomic block, where each CPU core runs approximately 4.4 millions software transactions per second - hyperthreading has very limited effects.

-Obviously, performance in other usage scenarios will depend on the complexity of the code inside transactions, on the number of reads and writes to transactional memory, and the rate of conflicts and retries.
+Obviously, performance in other usage scenarios will depend on the complexity of the code inside transactions, on the availability of hardware transactions, on the number of reads and writes to transactional memory, and the rate of conflicts and rollbacks.

 ### Note
 These result are **not** absolute performance considerations of the tested Lisp systems.
-They are simply the outcome of running micro-benchmarks of a particular library optimized for SBCL (see the atomic compare-and-swap and memory barriers considerations) on some other Lisp systems.
+They are simply the outcome of running micro-benchmarks of a particular library optimized for SBCL (see the hardware transactions, atomic compare-and-swap and memory barriers considerations) on several other Lisp systems.
 Do **not** try to construct these results as STMX author's opinions on the mentioned Lisp systems.

 ### Lee-STMX
 For a less artificial and hopefully more realistic benchmark, the author has ported